mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   You can also change them on the fly.

-  Labeling the direction buttons for the directions/conventions of your railroad/railway.
+  Labelling the direction buttons for the directions/conventions of your railroad/railway.

   e.g. North South, West East, Up Down.